diogomonica/new.diogomonica.com/_posts/2015-12-30-deep-into-csp.markdown

 Remember the earlier directives that don't inherit the default behavior?
 Well, we should explicitly set those to some reasonable values.

-- *frame-ancestors* specifies valid parents that may embed a page using the <frame> and <iframe> elements.
+- *frame-ancestors* specifies valid parents that may embed a page using *frame* and *iframe* elements.
 - *base-uri* defines the URIs that a user agent may use as the document base URL.
-- *form-action* specifies valid endpoints for <form> submissions.
+- *form-action* specifies valid endpoints for *form* submissions.
 - *sandbox* [places restrictions on actions the page can take](https://html.spec.whatwg.org/multipage/browsers.html#sandboxing), instead of restricting resources it can load.
 It will be the topic of a future blog post.

 This is my final policy: